JanRombouts/rombouts-zhao-patterning/README.md

 This repository contains code that goes with the paper *System size and boundaries determine the patterning dynamics of attracting active particles* (Rombouts et al.)

-If you have questions you can address them to Jan Rombouts (jan.rombouts@ulb.be).
+If you have questions you are welcome to send them to Jan Rombouts (jan.rombouts@ulb.be).

 ## Python module files